Jasmonate: Function

 Although jasmonate (JA) regulates many different processes in the plant, its role in wound response is best understood.
 Following mechanical wounding or herbivory, JA biosynthesis is rapidly activated, leading to expression of the appropriate response genes.
-For example, in the tomato, wounding produces defense molecules that inhibit leaf digestion in the insect's gut.
+For example, in the tomato, wounding produces defense molecules that inhibit leaf digestion in guts of insects.
 Another indirect result of JA signaling is the volatile emission of JA-derived compounds.
 MeJA on leaves can travel airborne to nearby plants and elevate levels of transcripts related to wound response.
-In general, this emission can further upregulate JA synthesis and signaling and induce nearby plants to prime their defenses in case of herbivory.
+In general, this emission can further upregulate JA biosynthesis and cell signaling, thereby inducing nearby plants to prime their defenses in case of herbivory.

-Following its role in defense, JAs have also been implicated in cell death and leaf senescence.
+JAs have also been implicated in cell death and leaf senescence.
 JA can interact with many kinases and transcription factors associated with senescence.
 JA can also induce mitochondrial death by inducing the accumulation of reactive oxygen species (ROSs).
 These compounds disrupt mitochondria membranes and compromise the cell by causing apoptosis, or programmed cell death.
 JAs' roles in these processes are suggestive of methods by which the plant defends itself against biotic challenges and limits the spread of infections.

 JA and its derivatives have also been implicated in plant development, symbiosis, and a host of other processes included in the list below.